15 foods to undo binging over the holidays

 «SPONSORED»

 Add a little flaxseed to your smoothies, salads, or oatmeal.
-You’ll be getting some added fiber, plus ALA, a fatty acid that may improve heart health.
+You’ll be getting some added fiber, plus ALA, a fatty acid that supports heart health.

 And speaking of oatmeal, that should be part of your post-holiday eating plan, too!
 It’s incredibly nutritious, and the perfect food to take care of all the post-binge health issues we’ve discussed here: blood pressure, blood sugar, and cholesterol.